HKITYAN/order-service/README.md

 To use google api, put the api key to environemtn variable `MAP_SERVICE_KEY`, like `MAP_SERVICE_KEY=YOUR_GOOGLE_API_KEY`

+## Testing

+* unit tests will be focus on orderService
+* controller service basically just call orderService, will only test happy cases

 ## Special notes for development

 when you start the application using `./start.sh -d`, you can get the change